chef-boneyard/private-chef-administration/source/installation/ha.rst

 Configure DRBD on the non-bootstrap back-end server
 ---------------------------------------------------

-Set up the configuration of DRBD:
+Set up the configuration of DRBD on the non-bootstrap back-end server:

 *Configure DRBD with private-chef-ctl*